 It is notable that the A99 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 20D does not offer wifi capability.
+In contrast, the 20D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the 20D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 20D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 20D was succeeded by the Canon 30D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon 20D better than the Sony A99 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.